SiebeA/CorpusNormalization/README.md

 <!-- - Salb this is how you can make A COMMENT that is not visible in the README outside the editor -->

 ## Fixes to implement for the ATN tool:
+- first row is omitted in `goldstandard & raw`
+- instead of skipping a empty row, write to it in the `txt` file as 'empty', such that the `xls` file and `txt` file match
 - The exclusion of the first row works, but I was just wondering if it would be easier just to enter the index you want to start from than assuming the 0 row is for column names.
 - e.g. "monday–friday, 9:00 a.m.–5:00 p.m." is converted as "monday friday, nine in the morning  five o'clock in the afternoon"
-- 'honda vs Honda' sometimes with/without capitilization
+- 'honda vs Honda' sometimes with/without capitalization
 - ‘12000-15000 miles' normalized to: ‘last twelve thousand fifteen thousand miles’ it should be 'last twelve thousand TO fifteen thousand miles’
   - ‘15-20 years old' normalized to: 'fifteen twenty years old’
 - 'Check your A/C operation normalized to 'Check your a C operation'
+- "the late 20th century" "the late `twenty TH` century"
+- "atmospheric pressure at sea level is 14.7 `psi`."
+"Atmospheric pressure at sea level is fourteen point seven `psi`."